 View all our Golden Circle tours and find your perfect trip.

 Our Golden Circle tours are available all year, meaning you can do the trip in winter without a problem.
 If you decide to visit Iceland during the winter, you might want to consider combining your Golden Circle tour with a thrilling Northern Lights hunt.
-Long evenings during the winter months gives you the best chances of seeing the elusive aurora borealis.
+Long evenings during the winter months give you the best chances of seeing the elusive aurora borealis.
+Find our winter tours here.

 Most of our Golden Circle tours are family-friendly, meaning they are suitable for children and the elderly alike.
 However, some of the tours recommend that children should be a minimum of 6 years old.